hisn00/hisn00/README.md

 - 👋 Hi, I’m hisnul
 - 👀 I’m interested in cybersecurity and programming
-- 🌱 I'm currently learning about machine learning and cybersecurity.
+- 🌱 I'm currently learning about cybersecurity.
 - 💞️ I’m looking for collaboration and mentorship opportunities
 - 📫 How to reach me hisnulmohammed1@gmail.com